Why We Love It

 As a parking enforcement officer, one can work in contexts such as corporate offices, school and college campuses, municipal governments, supermarkets, wholesalers and retail shops among others.
 Some major recruiters are Brown University, Virginia Tech, Los Angeles County Department of Human Resources, Memorial Hermann, Serco Inc. and so on.

-Can I Become a Parking Enforcement?
+How To Become a Parking Enforcement

 Parking Enforcement Salary Data